CanonicalLtd/maas-docs/en/installconfig-network-dhcp.md

 ## Extending a reserved dynamic IP range

-If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [Reserved IP addresses][ip-ranges]).
+If necessary, it is possible to add further portions of the subnet to the dynamic IP range (see [IP ranges][ip-ranges]).
 Furthermore, since DHCP is enabled on a VLAN basis and a VLAN can contain multiple subnets, it is possible to add a portion from those subnets as well.
 Just select the subnet under the 'Subnets' page and reserve a dynamic range.
 DHCP will be enabled automatically.

 ## External DHCP and a reserved IP range